s39674/Image2schematic/README.md

 4. Using all this data metioned above, and using skidl, we will make a file with skidl syntax describing the circut, and then output a schematic using `skidl_to_schematic` tool.

-    **SITREP**: very close to outputing a test schematic using skidl syntax, a lot discussion on `skidl` repo.
+    **SITREP**: very close to outputing a test schematic using skidl syntax, a lot of discussion on `skidl` repo.

 ## Testing